 - Apply a thin layer of Mod Podge to the paper and then place the paper on the tin where desired.

 - Smooth the paper and remove excess glue.

 - You can apply paper to the sides of the tin if wanted.

 - When the Mod Podge has dried, apply a new layer of it over the papered areas.

 - When the outside of the tin is dry, apply paper to the inside of the tin using the same methods as above.

-To Make Your Own Magnets
+Make Your Own Magnets for a Decorative Tin

 You can make your own magnets to be used as embellishments for the tin.
 Almost any small object can be transformed into a magnet but for the purposes of this project, choose small objects that will fit in your tins.
 Antique buttons work well, as do laser cut wood images/ wood cuts, and bottle caps.